-A Final-Unit-Indication AVP with the Final-Unit-Action RESTRICT_ACCESS indicates to the device supporting this action that the user's access MUST be restricted according to the IP packet filters given in the Restriction-Filter-Rule AVP(s) or according to the IP packet filters identified by the Filter-Id AVP(s).
-The credit-control server SHOULD include either the Restriction-Filter-Rule AVP or the Filter-Id AVP in the Credit-Control-Answer message.
+A Final-Unit-Indication AVP with Final-Unit-Action set to RESTRICT_ACCESS indicates to the device supporting this action that, upon consumption of the final granted units, the user's access MUST be restricted according to the IP packet filters given in the Restriction-Filter-Rule AVP(s) or according to the IP packet filters identified by the Filter-Id AVP(s).
+The credit-control server SHOULD include either the Restriction-Filter-Rule AVP or the Filter-Id AVP in the Final-Unit-Indication group AVP of the Credit-Control-Answer message.